pingcap/docs/op-guide/configuration.md

 ### `--advertise-address`

-- The IP address used to access the TiDB server
+- The IP address on which to advertise the apiserver to TiDB server
 - Default: ""
-- TiDB stores some information to PD, such as `advertise-address`.
-Make sure `advertise-address` is a public IP, such as 172.16.30.8.
-Otherwise, `advertise-address` is meaningless.
+- This address must be reachable by the rest of the TiDB cluster and the user.

 ### `--binlog-socket`